-Patan is the ancient capital of Nepal, located a 40-or-so-minute taxi ride outside of the Thamel (tourist) area of Kathmandu.
+Patan, an ancient capital of Nepal, is located a 40-or-so-minute taxi ride outside of the Thamel (tourist) area of Kathmandu.

 At first glance, Patan looks like a larger version of Durbar Square in Kathmandu, complete with the bogus entry fees for foreigners.

 Little did we know that we had arrived on a major holiday and were about to experience something truly out of the ordinary.